kchuying/Getting-and-Cleaning-Data-Project/README.md

 ###Instructions

-1. Download the data set by clicking on the following link. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. Download the datafile named "getdata-projectfiles-UCI HAR Dataset.zip"

 2. Save the zip file in YOURDIRECTORY and unzip the file.
 You should see a folder named "getdata-projectfiles-UCI HAR DatasetUCI".
 Note: Do not change the name of the zip file.